Directing and writing credits:

 Stars Hollow weirdness:

 Everyone gives Lorelai a hard time about going out with someone who is at most, ten years younger than her.
 Paul, her date, is played by Bryce Johnson, aka Josh Ford from "Popular" and Detective Wilden from "Pretty Little Liars."
-I used to watch the latter with my old roommate, Christine, and I have to say ... it's pretty convoluted, but fun for the first few seasons.
+I used to watch the latter with my old roommate, Christine, and I have to say ...
+It's convoluted in a fun way, at least for the first few seasons.

 Sharpest insult or one-liner: